splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp.rst

 With a Google Cloud Platform (GCP) integration in Splunk Observability Cloud, you can track your Google Cloud Monitoring metrics and monitor your GCP services in one place.
 To configure a GCP integration with Splunk Infrastructure Monitoring, check the prerequisites and follow the instructions on this document.
 You can also :ref:`use the API <gcp-api>` to connect to GCP.

-For the list of the GCP services available in Observability Cloud, see :ref:`our supported integrations <gcp-integrations>`.
+For the list of the GCP services available in Observability Cloud, see the list of :ref:`supported integrations <gcp-integrations>`.

 .. _gcp-prerequisites: